-The Society does not normally pay travel costs for either organizers or speakers from within the UK.
-If a particular UK speaker is unable to support their own travel, but the meeting organizer considers them to be important to the success of the meeting, the Society is prepared to consider reimbursement of standard-class, advance-purchase rail costs for the following:
+The Society does not normally pay travel costs for either organisers or speakers from within the UK.
+If a particular UK speaker is unable to support their own travel, but the meeting organiser considers them to be important to the success of the meeting, the Society is prepared to consider reimbursement of standard-class, advance-purchase rail costs for the following:

 - Speakers who are research students.